Schema

 columns in the table.

-In this case, any distinct values from these columns are considered the identifiers for the vertices.
-Consequently, the flexible vertex type will include v1
+In this case, any distinct values from these columns are considered the identifiers for the nodes (vertices).
+Consequently, the flexible node (vertex) type will include v1

 , v2